 👉Step2: On click of drop-down select Visual Studio Code option

-👉Step3: On click of Visual Studio Code** option we get a pop-up to upload our generated VSIX file to publish
+👉Step3: On click of the Visual Studio Code** option we get a pop-up to upload our generated VSIX file to publish

-Once we get this popup click on the click to upload file or we can drag and drop the VSIX file which we generated through
+Once we get this popup click on the click to upload the file or we can drag and drop the VSIX file which we generated through

 vsce package command

 👉Step4: After I did that file to the popup using the method of drag and drop, it's enabled the upload button.
-Simply proceed to click and that button to upload
+Simply proceed to click that button to upload

 😍Wow!
 You successfully published your extension to the VS Code marketplace.